kenheaslip/EducationEngineer/education-engineer/tutorial.md

 NAME   TYPE       CLUSTER-IP    EXTERNAL-IP   PORT(S)          AGE web    NodePort   10.96.95.69   <none>        8080:30278/TCP   19s
 ```
+>**Note**: There are other service configurations available for you to use if you need them.
+For more information visit [Official Kuberentes Service Documentation](https://kubernetes.io/docs/concepts/services-networking/service/)

 4. Almost done!
 The last thing we need to do is to expose your container to your local network.
 To do this we will setup a port forward rule to define the listening port on your workstaion and direct it to the service port in your cluster. there are other targets we can use for port-forwarding liek pods, deployments, etc. We are using service because we have configured a service to handle connectivity to our application.
 This will ensure that if we scale our app, all traffic will route to the intended application regardless of how many pods/replicas we are running.